Rexcrazy804/hjem-impure/README.md

 https://github.com/user-attachments/assets/3648a751-77c8-4336-b60e-19969ec27d98

 ### What does it do exactly?
-hjem-impure reads your `hjem.users.${myUserName}.xdg.config.files` attrset and filters through it to identify config files that are simply links to your nixos configuration directory.
+First, hjem-impure module reads your `hjem.users.${myUserName}.xdg.config.files` and `hjem.users.${myUserName}.files` attrsets.
-With this information, a script `hjem-impure` is created that effectively overwrites the `/nix/store/...` link hjem creates into relative links to your nixos configuration
+(this can be modified with `impure.linkFiles` option)

+Then, it populates the `hjem-impure` script to perform the following:
+1. If the file/dir can be a symlink to your nixos configuration, the hjem symlinks are replaced with symlinks to the respective file at your nixos configuration
+2. Otherwise if its NOT a directory, the hjem symlink is replaced with a mutable copy of the file it points to

 Suppose you have the lines `xdg.config.files."hypr/hyprland.conf" = ./mydots/hyprland/hyprland.conf`
 in your `/home/myuser/nixos/user.nix`.